Wing launches drone delivery in Christiansburg, Virginia

 As of this afternoon, select residents of Christiansburg, Virginia can tap drones operated by Google parent company Alphabet’s Wing for quick and easy deliveries of packages, over-the-counter medications, snacks, and gifts.
 The company today revealed that it’s become the first to operate a commercial air delivery service directly to homes in the U.S., with the launch of a previously announced pilot involving FedEx Express, Walgreens, and local Virginia retailer Sugar Magnolia.

 Sugar Magnolia will box up birthday cards, small gifts, and sweets for drone delivery customers.
 From Walgreens, the first retail pharmacy to partner with Wing in the U.S., drone fleets will ferry over-the-counter medicines and other wellness items to folks’ homes.
 And on the FedEx Express side, recipients living within designated Christiansburg zones who opt in will receive some shipments via drone, in customized boxes.
-(Wing says that FedEx will complete its first scheduled ecommerce drone delivery today.)
+(Wing says that FedEx will complete its first scheduled Wing drone delivery today.)

 Most orders within the four-mile radius of Wing’s distribution facility are fulfilled within about 10 minutes, according to the company.